AVEVA/AVEVA-Samples-OMF/basic_samples/OMF_API/Java/omfapijava/README.md

    `Maven`> `Existing maven project` and then select the local copy.

+4. Rename the placeholder config file [config.placeholder.properties](config.placeholder.properties) to `config.properties`

-4. Replace the configuration strings in `config.properties`
+5. Replace the configuration strings in `config.properties`

 Using a command line:

 1. Clone a local copy of the GitHub repository.

-2. Download apache-maven-x.x.x.zip from http://maven.apache.org and extract it.
+2. Download apache-maven-x.x.x.zip from [maven.apache.org](https://maven.apache.org) and extract it.

 3. Setting environment variables.
    a) For Java JDK